 This new, widened definition should be effective in addressing the kinds of PE avoidance we have seen in New Zealand.
 However a majority of New Zealand's trading partners have not elected to adopt the widened PE definition, including some countries from which significant investment into New Zealand is made.
-Therefore, the OECD's widened PE definition will not be sufficient to address the issue of PE avoidance in New Zealand.
+Therefore, the practical effectiveness of the OECD's widened PE definition is curtailed by its failure to be incorporated into many DTAs, and so it will not be sufficient to address the issue of PE avoidance in New Zealand.